 A much better strategy would be to target customers searching a term like building a wood shed.

 And if you’re only relying on what Keyword Planner has to offer, you’re going to spend the same amount of time putting together a strong keyword list.
-Any additional insights on competition, intent, or overall value of the keywords you seeded will still need to be done through manual research.
+Any additional insights on competition, intent, or the overall value of your keywords will still need to be done through manual keyword research.

 With so many keyword tools available on the market, both free and paid, why would you restrict yourself to a single platform?
 In the next section, we’ll walk through the various different keyword tools available to you right now and explain how you can use them to level up your keyword strategy.